-Cutting back on the amount of fat and cholesterol in your diet
+Cutting back on how much fat and cholesterol you eat

-Cutting back on the amount of sodium (salt) in your food, especially if you have high blood pressure
+Cutting back on how much salt (sodium) you eat, especially if you have high blood pressure

 Eating more fresh vegetables and fruits

-Eating lean proteins such as fish, poultry, and legumes (beans and peas), and eating less red meat and processed meats
+Eating lean proteins such as fish, poultry, beans, and peas, and eating less red meat and processed meats

 Using low-fat dairy products